azuredsky/FaceRecognition-1/README.md

 old version for face alignment with the dlib-18.17 lib

 ## featureExtract
-feature extract with the caffe_api, and add these features to the database;
+feature extract with the caffe model, and add these features to the database;

 ## faceRecogniton
 face detction、face alignment、face recognition using all above methods;